 108.00 Hours Required

-The Certificate in Human Resource Management is offered fully online.
+The Certificate in Human Resource Management consists of three (3) fully online courses.
 The practical focus of the courses in this certificate will equip you with a knowledge base and a range of strategies and skills to manage your organization's greatest asset -- its people -- responsively, fairly and consistently.

 Who Should Take This Certificate?

-The Certificate in Human Resource Management is applicable to individuals working in human resources in any sector, industry and organization, including for-profit and no-profit entities.
+The Certificate in Human Resource Management is applicable to individuals working in human resources in any sector, industry and organization, including for-profit and not-for-profit entities.

 You should take this certificate if: